Aeronet Aids Historic Space Flight

 One of the toughest challenges for Aeronet, was working with the Federal Aviation Administration (FAA) and U.S. Department of Transportation’s Office of Hazardous Materials and Special Permits, in Washington, D.C., to obtain a special permit authorizing the purge of compressed air while in flight.
 This was viewed as a major win for the program, as it took over one year to be awarded the special permit.

-Aeronet Worldwide is proud to have done its part, providing global aerospace logistics services, in helping the United Arab Emirates with this historic mission.
+Aeronet Worldwide is proud to have done its part, providing global aerospace logistics and project cargo services, in helping the United Arab Emirates with this historic mission.

 Tell us about your freight needs.
 We would like to propose a solution!